MojoAuth/mojoauth-blog/content/jwt-validation-with-jwks-nodejs.md

 2. Create/have a token endpoint and sign the token.
 3. Retrieve the JWKS from the JWKs endpoint.
 4. Extract the JWT from the request's authorization header.
-5. Decode the JWT and grab the unique kid property of the token from the header.
+5. Decode the JWT and grab the unique kid (Key ID) property of the token from the header.
 6. Find the signature verification key in JWKS with a matching kid property.
 7. Verify the token with the filtered JWKs.